Book Review: The Goldfinch by Donna Tartt

 Book Review_ The Goldfinch by Donna Tartt Feature Image

-The novel is a long adventurous journey through present-day America and a drama of capturing one’s attention.
-Embraces powerful characters, with thrilling suspense and a beautiful vast story of loss and obsession of survival and self intention.
-The subject of the book is based on the notion that life is terrifying, death wins every time, and that deathless art is our only meaningful escape from mass entropy.
+This novel is a long adventurous journey through present-day America and a drama of capturing one’s attention.
+It embraces powerful characters, with thrilling suspense and a beautiful vast story of loss and obsession of survival and self intention.
+It is based on the notion that life is terrifying, death wins every time, and that deathless art is our only meaningful escape from mass entropy.

-You will feel the buzz of interesting things happening as you read the novel and you will be at the edge of your seat trying to find out what happens next.
-I won’t give any spoilers ahead, so you should just read and figure it out as you go because that is the joy of reading.
+You will feel the buzz of interesting things happening as you read the novel and it keeps you at the edge of your seat while reading.

 The Goldfinch by Donna Tartt | Book Review